 for its ecological and geological significance.

-Turnipseed Nature Preserve is projected to open in 2016.
+Turnipseed Nature Preserve is projected to open in the spring of 2017.